timmak/arc-docs/en/aws/intro-community.md

 ## Get Help

 - Come chat with us in [Slack](https://join.slack.com/t/architecture-as-text/shared_invite/MjE2MzU4Nzg0NTY1LTE1MDA2NzgyMzYtODE2NzRkOGRmYw)
 - Use the issue trackers above to file bugs, request features or even just to ask a question: nbd!
+- If you don't know where to file the issue just add it to [arc.codes](https://github.com/arc-repos/arc.codes/issues) tracker

 ## Helping Out